 BASIC WEBSITE | FREE – $50/MONTH+ OR $2,000 – $5,000

 For Small Businesses and Individuals

 If you have the time, graphic skills, and know-how then this is an option for a low budget business.
 However, it’s important to note – these DIY tools are often complicated and our (general) audience is still not comfortable learning and using these tools.
-They have limited functionality and cannot simply be customized plus they greatly limit your ability to do SEO.
+They have limited functionality and cannot simply be customized plus they greatly limit your ability to do SEO (rank on the Internet).
 However, these are excellent resources and I’d recommend these services for any business looking to do it themselves.

 HIRE A FREELANCE DEVELOPER or a STARTER SOLUTION FROM A FIRM: $2,000 – $5,000

 A basic designed website, acts primarily as an online brochure, establishing a necessary presence online to answer your customers’ questions “do you exist?”, “are you professional?” and “what do you do?”

 A basic website can be created in the $2,000 – $5,000 range.
 This website may or may not allow you to interact in a 2-way conversation with your audience (social networking, blog), transact business directly through your site (e-commerce), or enable you to manipulate and update the pages and content within your site without hiring a web programmer/designer to do it for you (Content Management System does enable this for more $$$).

 A basic website will serve to help brand and market your company, showcase your products and services and inspire sales as a lead generating tool.
 The design of your website will, most likely, be simple at such low costs.
 These sites should still be responsive using the latest standards to allow your site to look the same on nearly every computer/device and will be Search Engine Optimized (SEO) for greater natural search engine ranking success.

 Previously years pricing was in the $5,000- $25,500 – however pricing has since increased as the software gets more complicated, interactive and effective.